lpacher/lae/fpga/labs/lab8/README.md

 [**[Contents]**](#contents)

 In this lab we implement a **parameterizable Pulse-Width Modulation (PWM) generator** using a simple free-running counter and a binary comparator in Verilog.
-This is the "digital" equivalent of feeding to an analog comparator (e.g. an operational amplifier working in open-loop configuration) a sowtooth waveform compared with a fixed DC threshold voltage to generate a **variable duty-cycle square wave**.
+This is the "digital" equivalent of feeding to an analog comparator (e.g. an operational amplifier working in open-loop configuration) a sawtooth waveform compared with a fixed DC threshold voltage to generate a **variable duty-cycle square wave**.

 The PWM technique is very popular in electronics.
 As an example it can be used to:

 * implement a 1-bit D/A converter to generate a programmable DC voltage
-* generate sinusoidal or sowtooth waveforms
+* generate sinusoidal or sawtooth waveforms
 * control DC motors
 * control switching power regulators